rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ## Generating A Mesh

 These overlapping photos are used to generate a non-overlapping mosaic of a whole transect.
-We stitched the images together using a photgrammetring image processing software called [Agisoft Photscan](http://www.agisoft.com/).
+We stitched the images together using a photogrammetric image processing software called [Agisoft Photscan](http://www.agisoft.com/).

 Once the photos are uploaded, various settings must be tuned over many trials to produce a decent model, or mesh.